softwarefactory-project/DLRN/doc/source/api.rst

 Password information is stored in the database using the SHA512 hash.

-All data will be sent/received using JSON objects, unless stated otherwise.
+For POST operations, all data will be sent/received using JSON objects, unless stated otherwise.
+For GET operations, the recommended method is to send data using in-query parameters.
+JSON in-body objects still work, but are deprecated and expected to be removed in a future version.

 *********
 API calls